Third Year Medical Student Surgery Clerkship

 At the conclusion of this rotation, students will be evaluated on their performance and enthusiasm on the General Surgery Service.
 Written evaluations by the fifth-year chief resident will also be provided.

 At the conclusion of this rotation, students will be evaluated on their performance and enthusiasm on the Trauma Surgery Service.
 Written evaluations by the Trauma/SICU Director, Dr. Ruby Skinner, and/or Dr. Andrea Pakula, will be provided.
-They will represent half of the subjective evaluation for the eight-week core of the surgery clerkship for Ross University students and one-third of the 12-week core subjective evaluation for the clerkship for students from the American University of the Caribbean.

 The following subspecialties are available at Kern Medical: neurosurgery, otolaryngology, orthopedic surgery, plastic surgery, and urology.
 Students are expected to be present at the clinics at the stated times wearing appropriate attire (OR scrubs and casual attire are not allowed).